About the Department

 Graduate and undergraduate academic programs in Chicana/o Studies are particularly suitable for students who are preparing to enter the fields of community service, local government, teaching or social work.
 It is also preparation for those intending to enter various graduate professional fields, such as history, sociology, psychology, library science, political science, social work, law and urban studies.
 The Chicana/o Studies Social Science Subject Matter Major Option provides a pathway to teaching Social Science/History to 6th-12th graders, as well as a B.A. in Chicana/o Studies.
 The program incorporates ethnic studies content and perspectives into state-adopted curriculum.
 Students successfully completing the program will not be required to take the California Subject Exam for Teachers (CSET).

-For five decades, the Department of Chicana/o Studies is proud to have worked with students from the San Fernando Valley and the greater Los Angeles and Ventura County areas, as well as students from throughout the country and the world.
+For over five decades, the Department of Chicana/o Studies is proud to have worked with students from the San Fernando Valley and the greater Los Angeles and Ventura County areas, as well as students from throughout the country and the world.
 Indeed, Chicana/o Studies at CSUN continues to be at the forefront in “helping to form the future.”

 The Chicana/o Studies department helps students select the program and courses that best satisfy their individual needs and interests.
 Contact the department at (818) 677-2734 to schedule an appointment.
 The College of Humanities (COH) Student Services Center/EOP reviews students’ progress to ensure that the requirements of a major or minor in Chicana/o Studies are fulfilled.
 Call (818) 677-4784 or (818) 677-4767 to schedule an appointment with the COH Student Services Center/EOP.